zzhan082020/assessment-intercomtest-zzhan08/README.md

 ## Config file
 1. locate in ./src/configuration/config.json
-2. include configuration of external service url, API key and so on
+2. include configuration of office gps accordinates and so on
 3. include server port, log configuration

 ## Dependancy installation